 During the cold season, Bangkok ranks among the most polluted cities in the world.
 Air purifiers are a great tool to protect Thailand’s residents from harmful particles in the air.

 But finding a good air purifier can become confusing and many people end up using air purifiers incorrectly.

 Read this article to learn what factors you need to consider when buying air purifiers and how to use them properly.

-When buying an air purifier, don’t forget one crucial thing: marketing gimmicks will trick you into spending more without giving you what you need in the first place: clean air.
+When buying an air purifier, don’t forget one crucial thing: fancy ads, marketing and gimmicks will trick you into spending more without giving you more of what you need the most: clean air.

 Normally, manufacturers help by providing an official square meter recommendation.
 Although useful in some cases, note that there is no standard for this metric and each manufacturer may provide different information.